Image Generative Semantic Communication with Multi-Modal Similarity Estimation for Resource-Limited Networks: Image Generation-based Transmission Method

 \section{Image Generation-based Transmission Method}

 This section describes the proposed image generation-based transmission method that uses multi-modal semantic information.
 A transmitter extracts multiple semantic features, such as composition, description, and color information, representing diverse semantic information from an image and transmits only these extracted features.
 The details of these extracted features are explained in Sec.~\ref{sec:transmitter}.
 The receiver generates multiple images using the received features and selects an output image based on the semantic similarity.
 The details of these procedures at the receiver are explained in Sec.~\ref{sec:receiver}.
-The proposed method focuses on reducing both the amount of transmitted data and image reconstruction from the receiver's perspective while maintaining the extracted semantic features.
+The proposed method focuses on both a reduction of transmitted data size and image reconstruction while maintaining specific semantic features required by receiver's application.